Listening Script Vocabulary

 So why can't we say with confidence whether or not a significant portion of a continent-scale ice sheet will or will not collapse?

 So how do we do this?
 Well, we're not totally blind to the subsurface.
 I said in the beginning that I was a radio glaciologist, and the reason that that's a thing is that airborne ice-penetrating radar is the main tool we have to see inside of ice sheets.
-So most of the data used by my group is collected by airplanes with antennas underneath the wing.
+So, most of the data used by my group is collected by aeroplanes with antennas underneath the wing.
 These are used to transmit radar signals down into the ice.
-And the echos that come back contain information about what's happening inside and beneath the ice sheet.
-While this is happening, scientists and engineers are on the airplane for eight hours at a stretch, making sure that the radar's working.
-And I think this is actually a misconception about this type of fieldwork, where people imagine scientists peering out the window, contemplating the landscape, its geologic context and the fate of the ice sheets.
+And the echoes that come back contain information about what's happening inside and beneath the ice sheet.
+While this is happening, scientists and engineers are on the aeroplane for eight hours at a stretch, making sure that the radar's working.
+And I think this is actually a misconception about this type of fieldwork, where people imagine scientists peering out the window, contemplating the landscape, its geological context and the fate of the ice sheets.

 Now, a radargram is a vertical profile through the ice sheet, kind of like a slice of cake.
 It shows the surface of the ice sheet at the top, on the bottom is the bedrock of the continent itself, and the layers in between are kind of like tree rings, in that they contain information about the history of the ice sheet.
 And it's amazing that this works this well.
 The ground-penetrating radars that are used to investigate infrastructures of roads or detect landmines struggle to get through a few metres of earth.
 But we can look through three kilometres of ice.
 And there are sophisticated, interesting, electromagnetic reasons for that, but let's say for now that ice is basically the perfect target for radar, and radar is basically the perfect tool to study ice sheets.